Jacobabad District: Languages

-At the time of the 2023 census, 89.67% of the population spoke Sindhi, 6.52% Balochi and 2.14% Brahui as their first language.
+At the time of the 2023 census, Nearly 90% of the population spoke Sindhi, 6.52% Balochi and 2.14% Brahui as their first language.

 Airport and airbase

 The commercial airport at Jacobabad, about 300 mi north of Karachi and 300 mi southeast of Kandahar, is located on the border between Sindh and Balochistan provinces.
 The Shahbaz Air Base (co-located with the commercial airport in Jacobabad) was one of the three Pakistani air bases used by U.S. and allied forces to support the Operation Enduring Freedom campaign in Afghanistan and drone strikes in the former Federally Administered Tribal Areas.

 List of Dehs

 The following is a list of Jacobabad District's dehs, organised by taluka: